gbenroscience/ParserNG/parser-ng-sql/README.md

 WHERE (x > 20 AND y < 90) OR (x < 5 AND y > 50)
 ```

-A `WHERE` operand can itself be a parenthesized boolean condition — useful
+A `WHERE` operand can itself be a parenthesized boolean condition; useful
 for feeding a boolean result into an otherwise-arithmetic position, like a
 `CASE` condition built by hand or a nested `if`: